JiyaSu/CapelliniSpTRSV/README.md

 ## Algorithms Introduction

-### 2_SyncFree_csc2
+### SyncFree_csc

 The source code is download from https://github.com/bhSPARSE/Benchmark_SpTRSM_using_CSC.

-### 3_cuSP2 and 4_cuSP-layer2
+### cuSP and cuSP-layer

 The code uses the SpTRSV function from the cuSPARSE library.
-The function has two options CUSPARSE_SOLVE_POLICY_NO_LEVEL and CUSPARSE_SOLVE_POLICY_USE_LEVEL, corresponding to 3_cuSP2 and 4_cuSP-layer2 respectively.
+The function has two options CUSPARSE_SOLVE_POLICY_NO_LEVEL and CUSPARSE_SOLVE_POLICY_USE_LEVEL, corresponding to cuSP and cuSP-layer respectively.

-### 6_our2Part2
+### our2Part

 A novel thread-level synchronization-free SpTRSV algorithm, targeting the sparse matrices that have large number of components per level and small number of nonzero elements per row.

-### 7_ourWrtFst2
+### ourWrtFst

-An optimization SpTRSV algorithm based on 6_our2Part2, which has better performance and targets the sparse matrices that have large number of components per level and small number of nonzero elements per row.
+An optimization SpTRSV algorithm based on our2Part, which has better performance and targets the sparse matrices that have large number of components per level and small number of nonzero elements per row.

-### 8_mix2
+### mix

 An integrated algorithm with SyncFree and ourWrtFst for all sparse matrices.

 ## Execution

+1. Choose the algorithm you want to run, and enter the folder corresponding to the algorithm.
-1. Adjust the common.h file according to the GPU hardware and the accuracy of the calculation (single or double precision),
+1. Adjust the common.h file according to the GPU hardware, the repeated times, and the accuracy of the calculation (single or double precision).
-2. Set CUDA path in the Makefile,
+2. Set CUDA path in the Makefile.
-3. Run ``make``,
+3. Run ``make``.
 4. Run ``./main example.mtx``. (kernel is in the spts_ .h)
 5. The result is saved in result.csv as ``matrix path, row number, the number of total nonzero elements, the average number of nonzero elements per row, level number, the average number of rows per level, pre_time, solve_time, gflops, bandwith``.